UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-The Arrowmont Simple Images collection includes subject/name/namePart values with roleTerms.
-Something should be treated as a subject if it is represented within a photograph and treated as a name with a roleTerm if the indvidual listed is associated with the creation or provenance of the item depicted.
-As the names values are currently represented in the metadata, these two distinct categories are mixed.
+The Arrowmont Simple Images collection includes :code:`subject/name/namePart` values with :code:`roleTerm`\ s.
+Something should be treated as a :code:`subject` if it is represented within a photograph and treated as a name with a :code:`roleTerm` if the individual listed is associated with the creation or provenance of the item depicted.
+As the :code:`name` values are currently represented in the metadata, these two distinct categories are mixed.
 The only place where the two can overlap is if the name is given a role of `"Depicted" - <https://id.loc.gov/vocabulary/relators/dpc>`_.

 Justification
 ^^^^^^^^^^^^^

-As the names are currently represented, they share incorrect information.
+As the :code:`name`\ s are currently represented, they share incorrect information.

-Xpath
+XPath
 ^^^^^

     :code:`mods/subject/name[role]`